Carbon tax in a nutshell

 When will it come into effect?

-The implementation date of the carbon tax is set for 1 June 2019.
-This means that from this date, companies will have to measure, report and pay carbon tax.
+The carbon tax was implemented on 1 June 2019.
+From this date on, companies will have to measure, report and pay carbon tax.
 The first phase of the carbon tax regime will be from 2019 – 2022.
 In the second phase of the carbon tax (from 2023) several changes are expected (such as removal of allowance, revision of the carbon tax rate etc). making this phase much “harsher” for companies.

 How will the carbon tax affect my company’s bottom line?